Basics:

 Site fees

-Koji takes a 15% commission from your payment on most products, but has a sliding scale for charity videos and some other items, such as tickets to live events.
+Koji took a 15% commission from your payment on most products, but has a sliding scale for charity videos and some other items, such as tickets to live events.
 Buyers also pay a fee to Koji if they use a credit card.

 Recommendations:

-There are also better options if your digital product is a class.
+If your digital product is a class.
 Teaching sites, such as such as Thinkific and Teachable, offer better support and tools.
 If you want to teach cooking, better sites include CozyMeal and Tastemade.

 If you’re an influencer trying make a few bucks advertising products for pay, also check out Heartbeat.